COVID-19 advice for Badger Groups

 Vets and badger rescue

-We are aware that veterinary practices are considered an essential service by the government and that the RSPCA are likely to be overstretched with domestic animals.
+We are aware that veterinary practices are an essential service, but are treating largely on an emergency or urgent basis only.
+The RSPCA are not taking emergency calls overnight and are likely to be overstretched with domestic animals.
 CIEEEM has also stated the following:

 "Please note that health and safety or animal welfare considerations

 are justifiable reasons for travel."

 It is our view that, provided groups have reviewed risk assessments and safe working protocols, badger rescue by groups can continue.